- Attendance Policy

 - Faculty will submit numerical grades that will be converted by the Registrar's Office.
 The pass/fail designation will be updated after all grades are received.

-A "P" (1.7 to 4.0) will earn academic credit and is not calculated in the term and cumulative GPA.
+A "P" (C- through A) will earn academic credit and is not calculated in the term and cumulative GPA.

 An "F" will not earn academic credit and is calculated in term and cumulative GPA.